|Nutrition Facts (per serving)|

 Another way to use Lehsuni Jhinga is to cook it and then remove the prawns from the skewers while still warm and toss through a green salad.
-I have also made a portion into wraps (filled with a green salad in Chapatis) for my kids.
-It's so yummy!

 The secret to perfect Lehsuni Jhinga is to marinate the prawns well and for the right amount of time.
 Remember to factor marinating time into your prep.
 I like to marinate ahead of time since cooking hardly takes a few minutes once this step is sorted.
 Ok, let's get to it!

-- 2 tsp garam masala powder
+2 teaspoons garam masala

-- 1/2 tsp red chili powder
+1/2 teaspoon red chili powder

-- Salt to taste
+Salt, to taste

-1/2 cup melted butter
+1/2 cup melted unsalted butter

-Put the prawns into a large, non-metallic mixing bowl and add the lemon/ lime juice and half the garlic paste.
+Put the prawns into a large, non-metallic mixing bowl and add the lime juice and half the garlic paste.
 Mix well and coat the prawns.
 Cling wrap the bowl and keep aside in the refrigerator to marinate for at least 2 hours.

 In another bowl, mix the remaining garlic, yogurt, garam masala powder, red chili powder, finely chopped fresh coriander and salt to taste.
 Mix well to blend all ingredients.
 Pour this mix over the marinated prawns and gently mix again to coat prawns well.
 Keep aside for an hour.